Normal Labor and Delivery Process

 - Ruptured membranes.
 Fluid gushing or leaking from the vagina means the membranes of the amniotic sac that surrounded and protected your baby have ruptured.
 This can occur hours before labor starts or during labor.
 Most women go into labor within 24 hours.
 If labor does not occur naturally during this time frame, doctors may induce labor to prevent infections and delivery complications.

 - Contractions.
 Although it's not unusual to experience periodic, irregular contractions (uterine muscle spasms) as your labor nears, contractions that occur at intervals of less than 10 minutes are usually an indication that labor has begun.

 Stages of Labor

 Stage 1.
 The first stage of labor is divided into three phases: latent, active, and transition.

 The first, the latent phase, is the longest and least intense.
 During this phase, contractions become more frequent, helping your cervix to dilate so your baby can pass through the birth canal.
 Discomfort at this stage is still minimal.
-During this phase, your cervix will dilate approximately 3 or 4 centimeters and efface, or thin out.
+During this phase, your cervix will begin to dilate and efface, or thin out.
 If your contractions are regular, you will probably be admitted to the hospital during this stage and have frequent pelvic exams to determine how much the cervix is dilated.

-During the active phase, the cervix dilates from 4 to 7 centimeters.
+During the active phase, the cervix begins to dilate more rapidly.
 You may feel intense pain or pressure in your back or abdomen during each contraction.
 You may also feel the urge to push or bear down, but your doctor will ask you to wait until your cervix is completely open.